pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 If you've tried all of those things but still cannot get unstuck, then here are some beginner-friendly online Rust communities where you can ask questions: the [/r/rust](https://www.reddit.com/r/rust/) subreddit, the [/r/learnrust](https://www.reddit.com/r/learnrust/) subreddit, and the [official Rust users forum](https://users.rust-lang.org/).

-Also it's a good idea to have [Rust Playground](https://play.rust-lang.org/) open in an browser tab.
+Also it's a good idea to have [Rust Playground](https://play.rust-lang.org/) open in a browser tab.
 It's an online code editor and compiler for Rust code.
 It's great for tinkering with small examples to reinforce what you're learning while reading.